accellera/uvm/distrib/README.txt

 Using the UVM
 -------------

 You must compile the file $UVM_HOME/src/uvm.sv first.
+You will need to specify the location of $UVM_HOME/src as a include directory in your compilation command line using the +incdir+ command-line option.

-You can then make the UVM library accessible by your SystemVerilog code by including the file "uvm.svh" at the appropriate scope.
+You can then make the UVM library accessible to your SystemVerilog code by importing the package 'uvm_pkg' in the appropriate scope.

+   import uvm_pkg::*;

+To use the UVM short-hand macros, it is necessary to include the file "uvm_macros.svh".
+This will also necessitate that you specify the location of $UVM_HOME/src as a include directory.

+`include "uvm_macros.svh"

+Alternatively, you can include the file "uvm.svh" to include the macro definitions and import the UVM package in the current scope.

 `include "uvm.svh"

-You will need to put the location of $UVM_HOME/src as a include directory in your compilation command line.

-You will need to specify the location of the UVM DPI shared library to your simulator.
-This is a simulator-specific specification.
+You will also need to compile the file $UVM_HOME/src/dpi/uvm_dpi.cc and/or specify the location of the resulting UVM DPI shared library to your simulator.
+This is a simulator-specific process.
 Please refer to your simulator documentation.

 ------------------------------------------------------------------------